-“For me, the process of growth and change feels a lot like navigating in the void.
+“For me, the process of healing and growth can feel a lot like navigating in the void.
 Our growing edge – the place where we’re trying something new or taking a risk – requires us to step into the unknown.
-To see the vast, empty space ahead of us, feel the fear that arises, let go of the security of past ways of doing things, and, while fully accepting that we cannot control the future, step forward all the same.
+To see the empty space ahead of us, feel the fear that arises, let go of the security of past ways of doing things, and, while fully accepting that we cannot control the future, step forward all the same.

-Individual therapy phone consultations give you the chance to get to know Jessica and ask any questions you may have about Dance Movement Psychotherapy.
-Together we will decide if DMP is right for you.
+Individual therapy phone consultations give you the chance to get to know me and ask any questions you may have about Dance Movement Psychotherapy or Internal Family Systems Therapy.
+Together we will decide if DMP and/or IFS is right for you.
 Please get in touch via the contact page to book your consultation.

-- Watch Jessica’s performance of “Dancing Trauma” at An Evening of Dance Movement Therapy to find out more about her journey into DMT and working with trauma.
+- Watch Jessica’s performance of “Dancing Trauma” at An Evening of Dance Movement Therapy to find out more about her journey into DMP and working with trauma.

-- Check out our blog!
-Our latest post explores trauma and why Jessica believes DMT can be helpful in healing it.
+- Check out Jessica’s blog!
+The latest post explores how to use your feelings to help you navigate the pandemic.
 Other blogs include why DMT isn’t just for dancers, “So, what IS Dance Movement Therapy?” and “Why choose Dance Movement Therapy?“